Nanny and the Professor: Premise

 Playing upon the popularity of Mary Poppins and other magical nannies of literature, this TV series posited another ostensibly magical British nanny taking care of a family in need of guidance.
 Unlike the candid "magicality" of its forebears, this Nanny's paranormal nature was less overt and only implied.
 The Nanny's young wards, and the audience, were left intentionally uncertain of the nature of Nanny's "powers", if any.

 The series starred Juliet Mills as Nanny Phoebe Figalilly, Richard Long as Professor Harold Everett, and in season 3 Elsa Lanchester in the recurring role of Aunt Henrietta.
-Figalilly was housekeeper for Professor Everett and nanny to his three children: Hal, the intellectual tinkerer, played by David Doremus; Butch, the middle child, played by Trent Lehman; and Prudence, the youngest, played by Kim Richards.
+Figalilly is the housekeeper for Professor Everett and nanny to his three children: Hal, the intellectual tinkerer, played by David Doremus; Butch, the middle child, played by Trent Lehman; and Prudence, the youngest, played by Kim Richards.

-Nanny was apparently psychic, and had regular flashes of what was often more than intuition (accented by a musical tinkling sound effect); she frequently knew who was at the door before the doorbell even rang.
-There was the vague suggestion that she may have been at least several hundred years old and more than human, which the children thought they discovered in an episode after they saw a photo of Phoebe that looked like it was taken a century earlier.
-On outings, Nanny wore a navy blue Inverness cape and cap that resembled a deerstalker; the program's opening titles showed animations of both.
-Midway through the first season Nanny and the kids restored a broken down 1930 Model A Ford, which Nanny named "Arabella".
-For some reason the car's radio can only pick up radio broadcasts from 1930.
+Nanny is apparently psychic, and has regular flashes of what is often more than intuition (accented by a musical tinkling sound effect); she frequently knows who is at the door before the doorbell even rings.
+There is the vague suggestion that she may be at least several hundred years old and more than human, which the children think they have discovered in an episode after they see a photo of Nanny's aunt, taken a century earlier, who looks exactly like her.
+On outings, Nanny wears a navy blue Inverness cape and cap that resembled a deerstalker; the program's opening titles showed animations of both.
+Midway through the first season, Nanny and the kids restore a broken down 1930 Model A Ford, which Nanny names "Arabella".
+For some reason, the car's radio can only pick up radio broadcasts from 1930.

-The location of the series remained unclear; in season 1 pilot episode, and the season 2 episode "The Art of Relationships", it is mentioned that Everett is a professor at Collier University, but at the time there was no known college bearing that name.
+The location of the series is never named.
+In two episodes it is mentioned that Everett is a professor at fictional Collier University.

 Following the show's cancellation, two animated adaptations of the series (Nanny and the Professor and Nanny and the Professor and the Phantom of the Circus) aired as part of The ABC Saturday Superstar Movie.
-Members of the original cast provided voices for their respective characters.
+All of the principal cast members provided voices for their respective characters.